KaiosGit/Achaea/README.md

 MAMINES : Display a list of Mines and Lodes collected during prospecting (No Mines will be collected if Mine Collection is OFF).

 MASEARCH <input> : Search the Mine Collection for a name or value.
-Returns each mine that contains a match. // Credit to Khaseem for this alias.
+Returns each mine that contains a match. **Credit to Khaseem for this alias.**

 MARESET : Resets the variables used in Prospecting and Data Collection (In most cases used for testing purposes).
 Route will be set back to the beginning and mine and lode collection will be erased.